Chicken Tinga Recipe

-It works great on tostada shells, but really crispy tortillas will work too, so that’s what we’re making here.
-Simply add a thin layer of beans and cheese to a corn tortilla in a skillet or comal.
+Simply add a thin layer of beans and cheese to a corn tortilla in a dry skillet or comal.

-Cook over medium heat until the cheese is melted and there are brown spots forming on the bottom of the tortillas.
+Cook over medium heat until the cheese is melted and there are brown spots forming on the underside of the tortillas.

 Add some piping hot Tinga and dinner is served!